This article provides some resolutions to application errors.

 I am getting an Out of Memory error.

-- Is there a very large structure, e.g., 10s or 100s of thousands of items?
-Is it possible to try to open a smaller structure and then perform the operation?
+- Does the structure display 10s or 100s of thousands of items?
+If possible, open a smaller context of the tree, and then perform your work

 - Are Description references turned on in the structure tree?
 If so, turn them off.
 Example: